stephengaito/ta-context-latex/Readme.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## CTags lua code

+The context/ctags.lua, latex/ctags.lua and luatex/ctags.lua files have been
+modified from from Robert Gieseke's version of the ctags.lua file (commit c2410af) in the [Textredux](http://rgieseke.github.io/textredux/) distribution on 2017/02/06.
+These files are Copyright by Nils Nordman, Robert Gieseke and Stephen Gaito, and are released under MIT licenses.
+See the top of each file for details.

 ## XML lua code

-The xml/init.lua and xml/xml.lua code have been taken from Brian Schott's [ta-xml](https://bitbucket.org/SirAlaran/ta-xml/src)/init.lua and [ta-common](https://bitbucket.org/SirAlaran/ta-common/src)/xml.lua projects respectively.
+The xml/init.lua and xml/xml.lua files have been taken from Brian Schott's [ta-xml](https://bitbucket.org/SirAlaran/ta-xml/src)/init.lua and [ta-common](https://bitbucket.org/SirAlaran/ta-common/src)/xml.lua projects respectively.
 Except for minor modifications, both are Copyright Brian Schott